You are currently browsing the category archive for the ‘vital needs’ category.

 click link for full article “The nine words that just might fix us all” http://www.danoah.com/2011/12/the-nine-words-that-just-might-fix-us-all.html

 These ideas listed below is my first attempt of a handout that goes along with an interactive workshop for families where I live.
 The title “Be Happens” is the phrase my 2yr old coined from all the times I say “it happens” when we spill, and me playing “Don’t Worry, Be happy” to relieve my stress.
-She now sweetly says, “Be happens” whenever we mess up.
+She started to sweetly say “Be happens” whenever we made a mess.

 Resilience: the ability to cope effectively in the face of stress, adversity, and potentially traumatic experiences.